g-battaglia/kerykeion/README.md

 ## Installation

-Kerykeion is a Python 3 package, make sure you have Python 3 installed on your system.
+Kerykeion is a *Python 3.9* package, make sure you have *Python 3.9* or above installed on your system.

 ```bash
 pip3 install kerykeion